 What makes Nissan GT-R so fast – technology explained

-Nissan GT-R is the least expensive supercar you can get; the 2015 GT-R Premium Edition is listed at $101,770 which is a lot less than your average Ferrari or Lamborghini.
+Nissan GT-R is the least expensive supercar you can get.
 The GT-R is a regular street-legal coupe with a V6 engine, yet it can accelerate from 0 to 60 mph in under 3 seconds, something that a very few other sports cars can do.
 Is there some secret technology?
 What makes Nissan GT-R so fast?

 In a conventional rear-wheel drive sports car, like Chevrolet Camaro, Ford Mustang or Toyota Supra, the engine and transmission are placed in the front, but the engine torque is sent to the rear wheels.
 This means that no matter how powerful the engine is, the rear wheels will spin on hard acceleration.
 This happens because there is not enough weight pushing the rear wheels to the road, meaning the rear tires have less grip.

-Nissan GT-R all-wheel drive system is called ATTESA E-TS (Advanced Total Traction Engineering System for All-Terrain with Electronic Torque Split).
-Mechanically it's a fairly simple system; however, it involves very precise electronic control of the torque distribution.
-It's a rear-biased all-wheel drive system, meaning the rear wheels are always powered, receiving 50-100% of engine torque depending on the driving conditions.
+Nissan GT-R all-wheel drive system is a rear-biased all-wheel drive system, meaning the rear wheels are always powered, receiving 50-100% of engine torque depending on the driving conditions.
 When needed, up to 50% of torque can be sent to the front wheels.

 Let's look at the power flow in this diagram provided by Nissan: the engine torque is sent to the transaxle unit located at the back through the main carbon-composite propeller shaft (the larger shaft in the middle).
 The transaxle unit has a built-in transfer case, the device that splits the power between the front and rear axles.
 Click on the photo to see larger image.

 The smaller additional propeller shaft sends the torque from the transfer case to the front differential.
-The front differential further splits torque between the left and right front wheels.
+The front differential splits the torque between the left and right front wheels.
 The rear differential is built inside the transaxle unit.
-Similarly, the rear differential splits torque between the left and right rear wheels.
-To amount of torque sent to the front axle is controlled by the electronic control module using a multi-disc hydraulic clutch installed in the transfer case.
+The amount of torque sent to the front axle is controlled by the electronic control module using a multi-disc hydraulic clutch installed in the transfer case.
 The torque split between the front and rear axle varies depending on the road conditions.
 For example, under heavy acceleration, the torque is split close to 50:50 front to rear, but when coasting on a dry road at a steady speed, almost all power is sent to the rear wheels.

 The front differential is an open type, meaning if the left wheel is spinning on the ice, very little torque will be mechanically sent to the right wheel.
 The rear differential is a multi-disc limited slip differential (LSD) where the slip between the rear wheels is limited.
 This means, if when taking off, one of the rear wheels is on the ice or snow, it won't spin freely; some amount of torque will be mechanically sent to the opposite rear wheel.